Central Park Mall in fall in NYC.

 By Michele Herrmann & Jessie Festa.
-Guide to autumn in NYC contains affiliate links to trusted partners.
+This guide to autumn in NYC contains affiliate links to trusted partners.

 If you thought this urban destination was merely a concrete jungle, visiting New York City in fall will introduce you to the colorful, festive place it can be.

-Within this cityscape, a NY autumn ushers in crisp air, fabulous foliage, and comfortable sweaters.
+Within this cityscape, NY autumn ushers in crisp air, fabulous foliage, and comfortable sweaters.

 But, that’s not all.